architect-examples/arc-workshop/src/shared/md/03-intro-to-ddb/03-writes.md

 ---
 ### Updating a Row

-Mutating data is a complex topic and accordingly DyamoDB `update` is probably the most complicated code in this workshop.
+Mutating data is a complex topic and accordingly DynamoDB `update` is probably the most complicated code in this workshop.
 To make writing our test a bit easier we use `waterfall` to avoid nesting and the so-called 'callback hell'.

 ```javascript
 test('update', t=> {